 About Complex Sampl.R

-If the number of USUs in the PSU is smaller than the cluster size, the app will automatically sample from the next row(s) until there are sufficient USUs for a cluster.
+If the number of USUs in a given PSU is smaller than the cluster size entered, the app will automatically sample from the next row(s) until there are sufficient USUs for a cluster.

 - First, the code currently only samples subsequent rows in the dataset when the population of a PSU is smaller than the cluster sample size.
-So, if the loop gets to the end of the csv file and there are no following rows - the loop will stop, even if there are insufficient USUs available for the cluster size.
+Therefore, if a PSU is selected near the bottom of the .csv file the loop may stop prematurely.
+The result of this limitation would be a cluster with more USUs sampled than it actually contains.

-- The other limitation is that the loop is currently calculated only by counting the sum of the population from a group of PSU's until there are as many or more USUs than the cluster size.
-In rare cases, this may mean that more USU's may be assigned to a PSU than it has.
-For example, if the cluster size was 100, and one PSU had 80 and the following PSU had 30 USUs the loop would recognize that there are more than 100 USUs between the two of them, and assign half (50) of the cluster to be taken from the first (with a 80 USUs) and 50 to be taken from the next (with only 30).
+- The other limitation is that the loop is currently calculated only by counting the sum of the population from a group of PSU's until there are as many or more USUs available than the cluster size.
+In rare cases, this may mean that more USU's may be sampled from a PSU than it contains.
+For example, suppose the desired cluster size was 100.
+A selected PSU (Community A) contained 80 USUs and the following PSU (Community B) contained 30.
+The loop would recognize that between Community A and Community B, there are more than 100 USUs.
+It would then cheerfully divide 100 USUs by 2 PSUs, assigning half (50) of the cluster to be taken from Community A (with a 80 USUs) and 50 to be taken from Community B (thought it only contains 30).

 Both of these issues should be infrequent, but will be addressed in future versions.
 Find the source code for this app under a GNU license at https://github.com/jwilliamrozelle/figuredio.